-Which is why all over China, as manifested in Kangbashi in extreme form, residential property developments have been sold, but yet remain largely unoccupied.
+Which is why all over China, as manifested in Kangbashi in extreme form, residential property developments have been sold, yet remain largely unoccupied.

 What will jar in buy-to-let obsessed Britain is that large numbers of apartments can remain vacant in a country where urbanisation, the migration of many millions of impoverished peasants to cities, is one of the so-called mega-trends.

 The explanation, according to a Tsinghua University economist, Patrick Chovanec - corroborated by locals - is that Chinese people regard apartments as they would cars: brand new is good and top price; used is bad and lower price.

 Apparently, the moment someone moves into a property, its price falls, because it's no longer pristine.

 So property investors have little desire or incentive to rent out their properties, because to do so would be to cut the re-sale value.
 Better to keep them empty in the hope that a rising market will deliver capital gains.